 Patent registration lasts for up to a maximum of 20 years.
 Initial registration protects the product or process for four years from the application date; the registration can then be renewed on an annual basis up to the 19th year.

 It is an infringement to use someone else's patent without permission, and unauthorised use could result in civil action in a court for infringement.
 If you wish to use someone else's patent you should contact the rights owner and seek permission or a licence to use the patent.

 You can search the patent register online to find out if a patent is already registered and in protection.
 If a patent has expired the information in the patent is in the public domain.Back to top

-Business confidentiality, trade secrets, & non-disclosure
+Business confidentiality, trade secrets and non-disclosure

 A business can protect secret or confidential information by the use of legally binding agreements that define the nature of the particular rights and restrict third-party use.
 These types of agreements are vital when developing patents, but can also be used to protect any form of IP and enable businesses to share commercially sensitive information in a controlled way.
 A breach of such an agreement could result in civil action for breach of contract and damages.